Transport equations in H\"older space by vanishing viscosity and applications

-\end{defi} The distributional formulation allows to give a sense to the potential irregularities of $b$ and of $ \nabla u^{\nu,m}$ when $\nu \to 0$, $m \to + \infty$, and to consider the whole space $[0,T] \times \R^d$, the cut-off of $\R^d$ required to use the Arzel\`a-Ascoli theorem is included in the test function $\varphi$. \\
+\end{defi} The distributional formulation allows to give a sense to the potential irregularities of $b$ and of $ \nabla u^{\nu,m}$ when $\nu \to 0$, $m \to + \infty$, and to consider the whole space $[0,T] \times \R^d$ (instead of any compact), the cut-off of $\R^d$ required for compact argument is included in the test function $\varphi$.